Seeing All From a Few: Nodes Selection Using Graph Pooling for Graph Clustering: Proposed Methodology

-To obtain the distance between the nearest neighbor of each node and the cluster center, we use the SNN similarity \cite{jarvis1973clustering} to define the nearest neighbor on the attributed graph.
-And the SNN similarity can be written as
+To find the nearest neighbor of each node on the attributed graph, we use a modified Shared Nearest Neighbor(SNN) \cite{jarvis1973clustering} to define the similarity of the nodes on the graph.
+And the modified SNN similarity is written as

+where $\mathcal{N}(*)$ denotes the neighboring nodes of $v_*$.
+After getting the similarity of all other points to $v_*$, the most similar node is selected as the nearest neighbor of $v_*$.